 Changing the admin account also changes the OSGi web console account.
 After changing the admin account, you should then change the OSGi account to something different.

 admin account, failing to change the default password for the OSGi web console password can lead to:

 For more information on changing the web console password, see Changing the OSGi web console admin password below.

-Navigate to Apache Felix OSGi Management Console and change the user name and password.
+Change the user name and password.

 Using the Dispatcher you must disable the “.form” selector.